genefever/bingle/README.md

     $ npm run build

 This will generate a minimized build within the `dist` folder.
-This is used mainly for deployment purposes when uploading on the Google Chrome Web Store so that the extension is as compact as possible.
+This is mainly for deployment purposes (for example when uploading to the Google Chrome Web Store) so that the extension is as compact as possible.